The Discipline of Psychology

 Opportunities for Independent Work

-Students may choose among many laboratory research opportunities in which a student and faculty member agree on the method and material for an in-depth study of specialized topics.
+- Research in Psychology and Advanced Research in Psychology.
+Students may choose among many laboratory research opportunities in which a student and faculty member collaborate on an in-depth study of specialized topics.